-In fact some time the user might see one these error even if the file size is only 500 MB.
-This can occur due to various reasons now I would like to discuss few cases with the solutions for each.
+In fact sometimes the user might see one these error even if the file size is only 500 MB.
+This can occur due to various reasons now I would like to discuss a few cases with the solutions for each.

-Note: File size parameter/property is at web application level, as per Microsoft best practices it is strongly recommended not to increase the size because it will impact the performance of that web application.
+Note: File size parameter/property is at the web application level, as per Microsoft best practices it is strongly recommended not to increase the size because it will impact the performance of that web application.

 As discussed just before the default file size of a web application is 250 MB.
 Increase the file size for the required web application by following the below steps.

-1. Log on to application server with FARM administrator account
+Log on to application server with the FARM administrator account.

-2. Click on Manage web application under Web applications in Central Admin
+Click on Manage web application under Web applications in SharePoint Central Admin.

-4. Select the web application in which you want to increase the file size and click on General setting from ribbon control
+Select the web application in which you want to increase the file size and click on General setting from ribbon control.

-6. You should be able to see as below by default
+You should be able to see as below by default.

 Case II: Increase the connection time-out settings in IIS: